Unraveling the Secrets of String Length

 Unpacking the Return Value

-So, what exactly does the length() method return?
-The answer lies in the number of characters, or code units, present in the string.
+The length() method returns the number of characters, or code units, present in the string.
 This means that each character, regardless of its complexity or composition, is counted individually.
 For instance, in the string “hello”, the length would be 5, as there are five distinct characters.

 Practical Applications